 6.2.2.2.3 Deregistration

-The IRI-POI in the AMF shall generate an xIRI containing an AMFDeregistration record when the IRI-POI present in the AMF detects that a UE matching one of the target identifiers provided via LI_X1 has deregistered from the 5GS.
+The IRI-POI in the AMF shall generate an xIRI containing an AMFDeregistration record when the IRI-POI present in the AMF detects that a UE matching one of the target identifiers provided via LI_X1 has deregistered from the 5GS over at least one access type.
 Accordingly, the IRI-POI in AMF generates the xIRI when any of the following events is detected:

 - For network initiated de-registration, when the AMF receives the N1: DEREGISTRATION ACCEPT message from the target UE or when implicit deregistration timer expires; and in both cases the UE 5GMN state for the access type (3GPP NG-RAN or non-3GPP access) within the AMF is changed to 5GMM-DEREGISTERED.

-- For UE initiated de-registration, when the AMF sends the N1: DEREGISTRATION ACCEPT message to the target UE or when the AMF receives the N1: DEREGISTRATION REQUEST message from the target UE with deregistration type value of “switch off”; and in both cases the UE 5GMN state for the access type (3GPP NG-RAN or non-3GPP access) within the AMF is changed to 5GMM-DEREGISTERED.Table 6.2.2-2: Payload for AMFDeregistration record
+- For UE initiated de-registration, when the AMF sends the N1: DEREGISTRATION ACCEPT message to the target UE or when the AMF receives the N1: DEREGISTRATION REQUEST message from the target UE with deregistration type value of “switch off”; and in both cases the UE 5GMN state for the access type (3GPP NG-RAN or non-3GPP access) within the AMF is changed to 5GMM-DEREGISTERED.

+- For network initiated AMF UE relocation, the AMFDeregistration xIRI is not sent unless the 5GMM COMMON PROCEDURE INITIATED (see TS 24.501 [13] clause 5.1.3.2.3.3) results in deregistration.

+In the event that the UE is registered to both 3GPP and non-3GPP access in the same AMF, a separate AMFDeregistration record per-access type shall be generated for a target UE.

+Table 6.2.2-2: Payload for AMFDeregistration record